publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2/schI/m__us_usc_t15_s57a.md

         (1)

-         Except as provided in subsection (h) of this section, the Commission may prescribe—
+         Except as provided in subsection (h), the Commission may prescribe—

             (A) interpretive rules and general statements of policy with respect to unfair or deceptive acts or practices in or affecting commerce (within the meaning of [section 45(a)(1) of this title][/us/usc/t15/s45/a/1]), and